 Unlike other trading tools that use long time frames, the pivot point indicator obtains data from a single day of trading.
 It takes the previous day’s high, low and close prices to predict probable support and resistance levels.
 Although pivot trading is primarily applied on the daily time frame, pivots can also be calculated for much shorter time frames, such as the hourly or 15-minute charts.

 The pivot point indicator is an easy to use tool that’s been incorporated in most trading platforms.
 The platforms automatically calculate support and resistance levels, so the trader doesn’t have to do it manually.
 After getting the pivot levels, the trader can concentrate on figuring out their approach to the market for the day.

 Uses of Pivot Points

 1. Determine market trends

 Traders can use pivot points to determine market trends depending on the direction of the price action.
-When the price action drops through the pivot level, it shows a bearish market.
-On the other hand, when the price action breaks the pivot point in an upward direction, it shows that the market is bullish.
+When the price action remains or drops below the pivot level, it shows a bearish market.
+On the other hand, when the price action remains or crosses above the pivot, it shows that the market is bullish.

 2. Enter and exit the market

 Traders can also use the pivot point system to make a decision on when to enter and exit the market.
-For example, a trader can set a stop-loss when the price nears the support level.
+For example, a trader can set a stop-loss near any of the identified support or resistance levels.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: